Jimmy Fallon's net worth: Facts about him and the expensive things he owns

 The dining space was carved into an eat-in kitchen, with magnificent views of Gramercy Park.
 The Fallons also built two playrooms for their children.
 The entry to one of the playrooms is hidden behind a bookshelf, which is beneath a custom wooden staircase connecting the floors.

-In March 2021, the Fallons listed the property for sale for USD 15 million (INR 124 crore approx.).
-In mid-2022, it was revealed that actor Cara Delevingne bought it for USD 10.8 million (INR 89 crore approx.).
+In March 2021, the Fallons listed the property for sale for USD 15 million.
+In mid-2022, it was revealed that actor Cara Delevingne bought it for USD 10.8 million.

 Cars owned by Jimmy Fallon